-In Democracy and Other Neoliberal Fantasies, Jodi Dean (2009) argues that "imagining a rhizome might be nice, but rhizomes don't describe the underlying structure of real networks" (30), rejecting the idea that there is such a thing as a nonhierarchical interconnectedness that structures our contemporary world and means of communication.
-Michael Hardt and Antonio Negri (2009), on the other hand, argue that the Internet is an exemplar of the rhizome: a nonhierarchical, noncentered network-a democratic network with "an indeterminate and potentially unlimited number of interconnected nodes [that] communicate with no central point of control" (299).
+In the text, note numbers are superscripted.
+In the notes themselves, note numbers are full sized, not raised, and followed by a period.
+In Democracy and Other Neoliberal Fantasies, Jodi Dean argues that "imagining a rhome might be nice, but rhizomes don't describe the underlying structure of real networks," rejecting the idea that there is such a thing as a nonhierarchical interconnectedness that structures our contemporary world and means of communication.
+Michael Hardt and Antonio Negri, on the other hand, argue that the Internet is an exemplar of the rhizome: a nonhierarchical, noncentered network-a democratic network with "an indeterminate and potentially unlimited number of interconnected nodes [that] communicate with no central point of control."
 What is at stake in settling this dispute?
 Being.
 And, knowledge and power in that being.
-More specifically, this paper explores how a theory of social ontology has evolved to theories of social ontologies, common (rationalized and objectively knowable) goal became pluralistic postmodern theories embracing the idea of local networks.
-Furthermore, what this summary journey of theoretical evolution allows for is a consideration of why understandings of a world comprising emergent networks need be of concern to composition instructors and their practical activities in the classroom: networks produce knowledge.
+More specifically, this paper explores how a theory of social ontology has evolved to theories of social ontologies, how the modernist notion of global understanding of individuals working toward a common embracing the idea of local networks.
+Furthermore, what this summary journey of theoretical evolution allows for is a consideration of why understandings of a world practical activities in the classroom: networks produce knowledge.